giulianopz/newscanoe/README.md

 - `q`, quit the app
 - `BACKSPACE`, go back to previous section
 - `ENTER`, go into the currently highlighted element
-- `l`, open an article with `lynx` if installed in the system
+- `l`, open an article with `lynx` (if installed in the system)
-- `o`, open an article with the default browser for the user's desktop environment
+- `o`, open an article with the default (according to xdg-settings) browser for the user's desktop environment
 - `^`, `v`, move the cursor to the previous/next row
 - `Page Up`, `Page Down`, move the cursor to the previous/next page
 - `a`, insert a new feed url by typing it letter-by-letter or pasting it with CTRL+SHIFT+v